sisoje/RHBSnippetsObjC/README.md

 [![License](https://img.shields.io/cocoapods/l/RHBSnippetsObjC.svg?style=flat)](http://cocoapods.org/pods/RHBSnippetsObjC)
 [![Platform](https://img.shields.io/cocoapods/p/RHBSnippetsObjC.svg?style=flat)](http://cocoapods.org/pods/RHBSnippetsObjC)

+## Usage

+Basically, for now its only used for singleton synthetization.
+It is used in .m file, and instead of copy pasting this block every time:

+	@implementation RHBOrientationUtilities

+	+ (instancetype)sharedInstance {
+   		static id sharedInstance;
+		static dispatch_once_t onceToken;
+		dispatch_once(&onceToken, ^{
+			sharedInstance = [self new];
+		});
+		return sharedInstance;
+	}

+	/// init and other methods ...

+You just add this one line:

+	@implementation RHBOrientationUtilities

+	RHB_SINGLETON_IMPLEMENTATION();

+	/// init and other methods ...

+Thats it for now.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.